-Focus area 4:

-MAKING A DIFFERENCE

-Young people volunteer their time in areas of interest and on issues that important to them

-Young people are meaningfully involved in City planning and decision making
+- 1. Young people volunteer their time in areas of interest and on issues that important to them - 2.
+Young people have meaningful opportunities to be involved in City planning and decision making - 3.

-GEL

 City staff have increased knowledge and skills to involve young people in their work

-Action
+Our actions

-4.1 Foster a culture of youth volunteering and contributing to the community, through involvement in environmental and other projects 4.2 Explore opportunities for intergenerational volunteering, i.e. youth helping seniors with technology 4.3 Review and rescope the Youth Development Fund with a focus on supporting youth-led projects and programs relate to issues and trends identified in this Strategy 4.4 Ensure that the City's community funding opportunities are appropriately promoted to a youth audience and are accessible for young people to apply for 4.5 Develop a Youth Engagement Toolkit that all City staff can use to guide youth engagement 4.6 Deliver annual training to staff on the Youth Engagement Toolkit 4.7 Recruit and maintain a Youth Steering Group or similar to oversee the delivery of this Strategy 4.8 Ensure young people are involved with the development and implementation of the City's Climate Action Plan or similar strategies, including the establishment of any community reference groups regarding this action 5
+Action What success looks like 4.1 Foster a culture of youth volunteering and contributing to the community, through involvement in environmental and other projects Increase in youth volunteering documented 4.2 Explore opportunities for intergenerational volunteering, i.e. youth helping seniors with technology Exploration undertaken 4.3 Review and rescope the Youth Development Fund with a focus on supporting youth-led projects and programs relate to issues and trends identified in this Strategy Review undertaken Assessment criteria developed in line with Strategy goals 4.4 Ensure that the City's community funding opportunities are appropriately promoted to a youth audience and are accessible for young people to apply for Youth applicants are proportionately represented in the grants program 4.5 Develop a Youth Engagement Toolkit that all City staff can use to guide youth engagement Toolkit finalised Toolkit is used by City staff to inform planning/decision making 4.6 Deliver annual training to staff on the Youth Engagement Toolkit Annual training delivered Staff report increase in youth engagement in their service area 4.7 Recruit and maintain a Youth Steering Group or similar to oversee the delivery of this Strategy Eight to ten young residents participate Diversity of young people represented 75% satisfaction with group assessed annually 4.8 Ensure young people are involved with the development and implementation of the City's Climate Action Plan or similar strategies, including the establishment of any community reference groups regarding this action.
+Young people are involved with the development and implementation of a Climate Action Plan Young people are included in Climate Action reference group(s) and engagements